 Since implementing the sustainable waste management program in 2013, the waste stream mix shows that considerable waste is being diverted from landfill and is either being recycled or composted onsite.
 The following figures summarise waste streaming at the Sippy Downs campus:

-- Recycling and Organic waste represented over one-third of all waste in 2019
+- Recycling and Organic waste represented over 44% of all waste in 2019.

-- Domestic waste to landfill represented under two-thirds of all waste in 2019
+- Domestic waste to landfill represented just over half of all waste in 2019.

 - Additional recycling streams have been added in late 2019, including mobile phones (Library) and recycling of milk container lids used at USC cafés and the Brasserie.

 - Eight Containers for Change bins have been located around the Sunshine Coast campus to collect drink bottles and generate funds for Detection Dogs for Conservation.